TheSilvered/nest/docs/c_api/c_api-sequence.md

 **Fields:**

 - `objs`: the array of objects inside the sequence
-- `len`: the lenght of the sequence
+- `len`: the length of the sequence
 - `cap`: the capacity of the sequence

 ---